Brent Crews: NASCAR

 On January 6, 2025, Tricon Garage announced that Crews would make his NASCAR Craftsman Truck Series debut for the team in their No. 1 truck in 2025.
 On August 1, Crews announced he had formed his own Truck Series team, which would debut at Watkins Glen.
 With three top-ten finishes, he finished 25th in points.
+In 2026, he returned to Tricon and drove the No. 1 at Watkins Glen.

+On November 24, 2025, it was announced that Crews will drive the No. 19 Toyota for Joe Gibbs Racing nearly full-time in 2026.
+Due to his age, he sat out for four races early in the year before remaining in the car for the rest of the season beginning at Martinsville.
+Following Texas, he won the Dash 4 Cash bonus.
+At San Diego, he scored his first career pole.